 Enabling long-term and short-term savings.

 There is a savings aspect to this financial program.
 (How could there not be?)
-A short-term temporary savings for those items that take more than a month payday to purchase, and a long-term, big event savings plans, like college or a car purchase.
+Short-term temporary savings for those items that take more than a month’s payday to purchase, and long-term, big event savings plans, like college or a car purchase.

 Because relying on a bank to provide an enticing interest is hard to find, some of our kids play it safe with bonds, and some of them know a thing or two about stocks and precious metals.
 They follow it online and have chats with dad on the regular.

 There’s even a fun account aspect to this savings program.
 Money was meant to be enjoyed too.

 If you see me at a café, with the kids, but not buying them a drink, that’s because they have their own account for that.
 The Fun account could also be a swim at the pool or candy for a road trip.
 It could purchase another fidget spinner, giant bottles of glue, or $20 squishies from China (oh my goodness, don’t even get me started on that).

 They quickly learn how valuable stuff is and how valuable it is not.

 And at 18, there’s no payday at all!

 (In fact, they need to pay their parent’s rent if they’re still hanging out at home.)

 Hopefully, this is the beginning of financial independence from parents that have enabled them to live reasonably responsible lives enjoying the money they earn and using it with purpose and intention.